-As a Certifying Agent as accredited by the United States Department of Agriculture National Organic Program, the TDA Organic Certification Program has the authority to certify organic producers as well as processors, distributors, and retailers of organic agricultural products.
-To be certified, an operation must comply with organic production and handling regulations established by the USDA National Organic Program (NOP).
+As a Certifying Agent accredited by USDA's National Organic Program (USDA-NOP), the Organic Certification Program has the authority to certify organic producers, as well as processors, distributors, and retailers of organic agricultural products.
+To be certified, an operation must comply with organic production and handling regulations established by USDA-NOP.